ONLYOFFICE/services4integration/jira/standalone/README.md

-# Stand for testing the connector to Jira
+# Stand for testing the connector to Jira standalone

 Pass the following `cloud-init` directives to the instance with `user data`:
 ```